-The ultimate goal of vascular intervention is to perform the procedure without compromising the integrity of the chest.
-Catheter access to the heart can be less traumatic for the patient [3].
-However, it significantly increases the complexity of the surgical approach, requiring more sophisticated instruments, greater precision, dexterity and intuitive remote manipulation.
-It also has its disadvantages: interventional procedures are highly dependent on the surgeon's surgical experience, and the cost of training qualified surgeons is high [4].
+The ultimate goal of vascular intervention is to perform the procedure without compromising the integrity of the chest [3].
+Catheter access to the heart can be less traumatic for the patient.
+However, it significantly increases the complexity of the surgical approach, requiring more sophisticated instruments, greater precision, dexterity and intuitive remote manipulation [4].
+It also has its disadvantages: interventional procedures are highly dependent on the surgeon's surgical experience, and the cost of training qualified surgeons is high [5].

-Existing master-slave interventional robots are passive recipients of the surgeon's actions.
-In the more mature CorPath GRX system, autonomy is also limited to compensation for the angle of rotation of the guidewire and does not tap into multidimensional information [5].
-There is, therefore, a need to combine simulation technology and in vitro physical vascular models to build a more intelligent robotic system for vascular interventions.
+Existing master-slave interventional robot systems are passive recipients of the surgeon's actions.
+In the more mature CorPath GRX system, autonomy is also limited to compensation for the angle of rotation of the guidewire [6].
+It is necessary to combine simulation technology and in vitro physical vascular models to build a more intelligent robotic system for vascular interventions.